TodePond/TodePondDotCom/wikiblogarden/tadi-web/entry-points/readme.md

 Frogs are great because they have a funny shape.

 Tadpoles (tadis) are mystical little dark-pond fairies.
-And their whole circle feels like magic.
+And their whole life-cycle feels like magic.

 > ribbit